-Whatever the reason(s) we found that people were not only willing to help, they went out of their way to look out for the tourists.
+Whatever the reason(s), we found that people were not only willing to help, they went out of their way to look out for the tourists.
 They would not only give you directions, but they would also walk you to where you were headed.
-If a beggar was bothering you, they would chase him away.
+If a beggar were bothering you, they would chase him away.

 We Hated to Say Good-Bye

 We have enjoyed most of the cities we’ve visited, but we were possibly saddest to leave the impressive and welcoming new Medellin.
 I believe that it was the impact of the changes that have taken place in recent years that made Medellin special to us.